gered/clj-hl7-fhir/README.md

 ; try to delete a non-existant patient
 (delete server-url :patient 9001)
 => ExceptionInfo FHIR request failed: HTTP 404

+; testing if a resource has been deleted or not (deleted? server-url :patient 1654)
+=> true

+; testing if a non-existant resource has been deleted (deleted? server-url :patient 9001)
+=> false
 ```

 ### Error Handling